I thought it was a marketing ploy until I saw that newly added titles would be free as well.

 Uncle Gabe is going to get a lot of devs helping to port games.

 Games vendor Valve has offered a surprise present to the Debian Linux community, in the form of subscriptions that give Debian project members free, unlimited access to all Valve game titles – past, present, and future – forever.
-According to a message posted to a Debian mailing list on Thursday, the offer is open to all Debian …
+According to a message posted to a Debian mailing list on Thursday, the offer is open to all …

 I thought it was a marketing ploy until I saw that newly added titles would be free as well.